Ultrasound effectiveness varies by species

 |Total Sperm Concentration||62,000,000||42,400,000||33,400,000||49,400,000|

 |Total Sperm Count||124,000,000||63,600,000||66,800,000||98,800,000|

 Ultrasound has great potential as a nonsurgical hormone-sparing sterilization for dogs (a specialty item of interest to owners of large-breed dogs) as outlined in the Italian study.
-However, Parsemus Foundation must keep its focus on Vasalgel now and will not be funding additional studies.
+However, the Parsemus Foundation must keep its focus on Vasalgel now, and will not be funding additional studies.